Cuba is becoming an increasingly popular travel destination as more and more Americans seek to book a trip to the Pearl of the Antilles.

 Tourist visa required

-As of 2014, Americans can travel to Cuba so long as they qualify under one of 12 categories for authorized travel as laid out by the U.S. These categories include visiting family, educational reasons and humanitarian efforts.
+As of 2014, Americans can travel to Cuba so long as they qualify under one of 12 categories for authorized travel as laid out by the U.S. These categories include visiting family, educational reasons and humanitarian efforts (your trip to Cuba is still legal, even after Trump's confusing policy changes).

 With that being said, it’s not impossible to get a tourist visa to visit Cuba.
 Plenty of people have done it and you can now even get them directly from some U.S. airlines.